Kafilat5/diyora_vishal_spring17/final/Readme.md

 # Analysis 5

-### Median Rental Price of All Home By State(Map Plot) and County wise heat map of Median House Price of All Homes
+### Median Rental Price of All Home By State(Map Plot) and County wise heat map of Median Sold House Price of All Homes

 Data Used and Input Parameters:
 1. Zillow:-[City_Zhvi_AllHomes.csv](City_Zhvi_AllHomes.csv)